MasterEnderman/Zerblands-Remastered/README.md

 With version 2.1.8 the second packmode (called `Nightmare Mode`) can be accessed from within the pack.
 After changing the packmode you need to restart the pack.
 THe new packmode comes with it's own questbook and new challenges to overcome.
 I'm still working on further improving the packmode as well as fixing most of the bugs while they come up.

+As of version 2.3.0 the `Nightmare Mode` became the default mode as the now called `Legacy Mode` won't get any further updates (besides bug fixes).
+I'm still working on rebalancing parts of the end game as I slowly approach it in my own playthrough.
+If you have any feedback feel free to open an issue on github. :)

 ## Pack-Developer

 `_MasterEnderman_` - Project-Manager, Lead-Artist, Developer